Skip Navigation

 SDF Financing is available for projects involving:

-• Energy conservation and energy efficiency improvements in buildings (including energy retrofits, gut rehab and new construction).
+• Electricity conservation and energy efficiency improvements in buildings (including energy retrofits, gut rehab and new construction).

 • Installation of new energy-efficient production equipment.